cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-nvidia.md

     ---

 3. Navigate to the `Graphics` tab
-1. Change the `Graphics API` to:
+1. Change the "Graphics API" to:
   - `Vulkan` can increase performance but reduces stability
-  - `OpenGL` is more stable and can reduce crashing
+  - `OpenGL` is more stable and less prone to crashing
 1. For Vulkan, ensure that `Graphics Device` is correct and using your most powerful card in the case of devices with dual graphics
-1. Set `VSync` to:
+1. Set "VSync" to:
-  - For Vulkan, set to `Triple buffering`
+  - For Vulkan, set to `Match emulated display (Experimental)`
   - For OpenGL, set to `Off`

     You may not notice a difference in performance between OpenGL and Vulkan on some NVIDIA cards.
 Test yourself as to which is better for your configuration.